Rim032/QCBasic/README.md

 I haven't got the library to work with Codeblocks properly, so I am just using the default console app GUI, sorry :(.

---Contact Info--

-You may contact me on Discord if there are any issues or bugs, Rim#4872

 ============================================================================

 ![qcbasic_s3](https://user-images.githubusercontent.com/45215785/124393716-c9604980-dcc9-11eb-8716-4dd39ad4762a.PNG)